“I think the problem with blogging is that the internet is SO over-saturated…”

 Quite honestly, my work in marketing and communications has shown me what a load of bullocks that argument is and I want to speak against that – while sipping on a cup of black coffee on this glorious Saturday morning.

 I want to write this post for you, the potential or established blogger who is trying to grow your corner of the internet.
 I want to write this post because I feel statements about blogging being on ‘decline’ or the ‘oversaturation’ of the internet can be disheartening and I don’t want you to feel discouraged.
-I don’t want YOU to feel like your VOICE does not matter, is not important or does not want to be heard.
+I don’t want YOU to feel like your VOICE does not matter, it is not important or does not want to be heard.
+For a start, your blog can be monetized in the same way any online business can be; by using a digital marketing company like SERP to boost its visibility.
+The same can be said if you simply want to grow the platform from which you’re able to influence others.
+Yes, there are millions of blogs out there, but the online audience is also huge and ever-growing, so there are always going to be people who are interested in your blog.

 Blogging and the Internet is SO Oversaturated…